isomerpages/moe-rafflesgirlssch/_alumnae/Alumnae Relations Office/Our Songs.md

 |:-:|---|
 | Gaudeamus igitur  <br>Juvenes dum sumus.  <br>Post jucundum juventutem  <br>Post molestam senectutem  <br>Nos habebit humus. <br><br>Ubi sunt qui ante nos  <br>In mundo fuere?  <br>Vadite ad superos  <br>Transite in inferos  <br>Hos si vis videre.<br><br>Vita nostra brevis est  Brevi finietur.  <br>Venit mors velociter  <br>Rapit nos atrociter  <br>Nemini parcetur.<br><br>Vivat academia  <br>Vivant professores  <br>Vivat membrum quodlibet  <br>Vivat membra quaelibet  <br>Semper sint in flore.<br><br>Vivant omnes virgines <br>Faciles, formosae.  <br>Vivant et mulieres  <br>Tenerae amabiles  <br>Bonae laboriosae.<br><br>Vivant et republica  <br>et qui illam regit.  <br>Vivat nostra civitas,  <br>Maecenatum caritas  <br>Quae nos hic protegit.<br><br>Pereat tristitia,  <br>Pereant osores.  <br>Pereat diabolus,  <br>Quivis antiburschius  <br>Atque irrisores. | Let us rejoice therefore  <br>While we are young.  <br>After a pleasant youth  <br>After a troublesome old age <br> The earth will have us.<br><br>Where are they  <br>Who were in the world before us?  <br>You may cross over to heaven  <br>You may go to hell  <br>If you wish to see them<br><br>Our life is brief  <br>It will be finished shortly.  <br>Death comes quickly  <br>Atrociously, it snatches us away.  <br>No one is spared.<br><br>Long live the academy!  <br>Long live the teachers!  <br>Long live each male student!  <br>Long live each female student!  <br>May they always flourish!<br><br>Long live all maidens  <br>Easy and beautiful!  <br>Long live mature women also,  <br>Tender and loveable  <br>And full of good labor.<br><br>Long live the State  <br>And the One who rules it!  <br>Long live our City  <br>And the charity of benefactors  <br>Which protects us here! <br><br>Let sadness perish!  <br>Let haters perish!  <br>Let the devil perish!  <br>Let whoever is against our school  <br>Who laughs at it, perish! |
 |   |   |

+#### 5) If we hold on together \[Music and words by James Harner and Will Jenning\]

+_“In 1993 RGS became independent.
+This is my special song!
+Reason: the staff & I share a vision!
+We believe passionately that RGS would lead the way to transform education to prepare our girls for the changing world.
+We want our girls not only to do well in examinations but also to thrive in the 21st century.
+However, the re-culturing process was difficult, so the song was to inspire the RGS family to hold on to our dream together.
+Hence, we articulate our vision and sing the song at every function.” - Mrs Carmee Lim (Principal 1988-1999)_

+Don't lose your way <br>
+With each passing day <br>
+You've come so far <br>
+Don't throw it away <br>
+Live believing <br>
+Dreams are for weaving <br>
+Wonders are waiting to start <br>
+Live your story <br>
+Faith, hope & glory <br>
+Hold to the truth in your heart

+If we hold on together <br>
+I know our dreams will never die <br>
+Dreams see us through to forever <br>
+Where clouds roll by <br>
+For you and I

+Souls in the wind <br>
+Must learn how to bend <br>
+Seek out a star <br>
+Hold on to the end <br>
+Valley, mountain <br>
+There is a fountain <br>
+Washes our tears all away <br>
+Words are swaying <br>
+Someone is praying <br>
+Please let us come home to stay

+If we hold on together <br>
+I know our dreams will never die <br>
+Dreams see us through to forever <br>
+Where clouds roll by <br>
+For you and I

+When we are out there in the dark <br>
+We'll dream about the sun <br>
+In the dark we'll feel the light <br>
+Warm our hearts, everyone

+If we hold on together <br>
+I know our dreams will never die <br>
+Dreams see us through to forever <br>
+As high as souls can fly <br>
+The clouds roll by <br>
+For you and I